syncfusion-content/javascript-docs/js/PivotChart/Relational-Connectivity.md

 # DataBinding

 ## Binding PivotChart to Collection
-This section demonstrates binding of a collection to the PivotChart control as datasource.
+This section demonstrates binding of a collection to the pivot chart control as datasource.
 For more information on this datasource refer to the following links.

 When you are using WebAPI controller, refer to the “Datasource Initialization” section under the following [link](https://help.syncfusion.com/js/pivotchart/relational-getting-started#creating-a-simple-application-with-pivotchart-and-relational-datasource-server-mode).